2019 Arkansas State Red Wolves football team

 The 2019 Arkansas State Red Wolves football team represented Arkansas State University in the 2019 NCAA Division I FBS football season.
 The Red Wolves played their home games at Centennial Bank Stadium in Jonesboro, Arkansas, and competed in the West Division of the Sun Belt Conference.
 They were led by sixth-year head coach Blake Anderson.

 Schedule

 Arkansas State announced its 2019 football schedule on March 1, 2019.
-The 2019 schedule consists of 6 home and away games in the regular season.
+The 2019 schedule consisted of six home and six away games in the regular season.